JetBrains/ideavim/doc/set-commands.md

                  Define the mode that would be enabled during the refactoring (renaming, live template, introduce variable, etc)

-                 One of the following values:
+                 Use one of the following values:
                  - keep  - keep the mode that was enabled before starting a refactoring
                  - select - start refactoring in select mode
                  - visual - start refactoring in visual mode